 "Throughout the project I was impressed with the professionalism and quality of the work that TownRock Energy produced and even more so by the dedication and commitment the team demonstrated, really going 'the extra mile'."

 Euan Harrison Senior Programme Manager Mace Group Limited

+"TownRock Energy have certainly made their mark on the nascent geothermal industry in Scotland, and I am sure they will play a significant part in getting this industry to where it needs to be"

+Hugh Barron

+Business Manager

+British Geological Survey

+"I have much enjoyed working with TownRock Energy and hope to continue to do so.
+They are very knowledgeable, enthusiastic and professional, and the work they have completed has been to a high standard."

+Nicholas Poett

+Scottish Farmer

 Registered Office

 TownRock Energy East Woodlands House Dyce, Aberdeen AB21 0HD

 david@townrockenergy.com +44 7841 910719

 townrockenergy.com

 Company n° SC454937 VAT No. 171 3361 29

 Local Office

 Edinburgh Business School Heriot-Watt University The Avenue, Currie EH14 4AS

 32% of the UK's carbon emissions are produced by fuel for heating.

-The estimated carbon footprint for geothermal energy is over 90% less than an average gas boiler If you're looking to reduce your carbon footprint and eliminate your reliance on fossil fuel, geothermal energy is a substantial, economic and future-proofed way to do it.
+The estimated carbon footprint for geothermal energy is over 90% less than an average gas boiler\ If you're looking to reduce your carbon footprint and eliminate your reliance on fossil fuel, geothermal energy is a substantial, economic and future-proofed way to do it.